RituArora-DevOps/git-cheatsheet/readme.md

 you can initialize your local repository and pull or push the changes from and to remote repo

 local repo has three stages: working area (the files with the changes), staging area (the files ready to be pushed) and commited files

+when you commit changes commits are created

+image.png